tmewett/Nui/README.md

 `h ...` runs the given command, appended with `--help`, in a scrollable pager in a new window.

-TODO `man` is also configured to open in a new window.
+Man pages can be set to open in other programs, like a web browser or editor.

 ### EDITOR
 When old-school tools need to open text editors, they look in the environment variable EDITOR for the program name.
 However, GUI editors and new terminal windows do not always work well when used, as they may not wait for the file to be closed like some programs expect.